Binuri01/Vidly/README.md

 # Vidly

-Credit to - Programming with Mosh
+Credits to - Programming with Mosh
 A learning tutorial that covered the following concepts:

 - ASP.NET MVC Fundamentals